Letter K is for kaleidoscopy, a made-up word that in this case means the conjoining of sensations.

 Labor Day and I’m jobless.

-Back in Los Angeles, for a few weeks, I dogsit two untrained dogs, a Rottweiler and a German Shepherd, and this gives me a roof.
+Back in Los Angeles, for a few weeks, I pet sit two impossibly untrained dogs, a Rottweiler and a German Shepherd, and this gives me a roof.
 I hold a leash to each on morning walks.
 The second morning, the Rottweiler sees a squirrel on a lawn.
 He runs towards it and suddenly I’m down on the ground, dragged on the grass, holding on to the leash.
 Pure slapstick.
 Pure rage in my chest.
 The day before, I let myself in for the first time and the growling Shepherd backed me into a corner.
-He got used to me, but I can’t stand their need for the love I lack for them, or their smell, or their barking.
+He became used to me, but I can’t stand their need for more love than I can conjure, or their smell, or their unrelenting barking.
 A few times a day, I go through the motions and pet them with empty eyes, the way I imagine a prostitute gets through her duties.
 I pet and scratch because I feel sorry for them.

 It’s weird to have compassion for something you dislike.